Viablecobra/Xelo-Client-try-to-fix-pairip/CODE_OF_CONDUCT.md

 ---

-### 🤝 Thank you for being part of the Origin Client community!
+### 🤝 Thank you for being part of the Xelo Client community!